Price of Gold Per Ounce Live & Historical Charts

 It’s not that gold has become so much more expensive.
 It’s that the currency in which gold prices are quoted has depreciated so much.
 (The US dollar has lost nearly 97% of its value since the Federal Reserve was created in 1913.)

 Over time, gold’s value in terms of purchasing power stays relatively constant.
 Of course, there are major cycles wherein gold can gain or lose value dramatically due to supply and demand issues, speculation, or manipulation.
-But as long as the US dollar keeps losing value, gold – the ultimate money – can be expected to ultimately reflect that depreciation by carrying a steadily higher price tag.
+But as long as the U.S. Dollar Index keeps losing value, gold – the ultimate money – can be expected to ultimately reflect that depreciation by carrying a steadily higher price tag.